 Solid Fuel: Affordable, safe, and ultralight, solid fuel tablets are an excellent alternative to more complicated stove systems.
 Though not as efficient as LPGs or alcohol, it’s easy to keep track of how many meals you can cook.
 While transportation is safe, cooking with solid fuel can leave residue on your burner and cookware, in addition to producing pretty gnarly smells.

 Nature Herself: Out of fuel?
 Don’t fret!
 All you need is a lighter (or matches), a few twigs, and some dry leaves.
 This really is the O.G. of fuel sources.
-Throw on some cotton balls doused in Vaseline and you’ve got yourself a blaze.
+Throw in some cotton balls doused in Vaseline and you’ve got yourself a respectable blaze.

 Most manufacturers produce and recommend their own canisters for their stoves.
 That said, you’ll often find off-brand canisters that are equally compatible.
 This means you won’t be stuck without fuel in the midst of a trip if a local retailer doesn’t stock yours.